jotego/jtcores/modules/jtframe/doc/sdram.md

 If a system has a BIOS (firmware) plus cartridge ROMs, like NeoGeo Pocket, then there will be two different ROM transfers.
 The first one has the BIOS and is considered the *main ROM*.
 The second one contains the cartridge dump, i.e. the real game.
 The cartridge uses a different download index.

 The core logic does not have access to the download index as that is *target* specific.
 Instead, the core should define the **JTFRAME_CART_OFFSET** as the download address start for cartridge data.
+JTFRAME will add that offset to **ioctl_addr** when sending data to the core.

-This can be matched with **JTFRAME_BA1_START** so data is sent to bank 1, for instance.
+This can be matched with **JTFRAME_BA1_START** so data is automatically sent to bank 1, for instance.

+There are two files linking what to be loaded during simulation:

+- rom.bin is either the ROM data from MRA files or the firmware
+- cart.bin is the cartridge data for systems using firmware and cartridges

+If there is firmware, this is transferred first in simulation.

 ## Saving Data to the SD Card